abishekmuthian/engagefollowers-chirp/README.md

         $ uvicorn main:app --host 0.0.0.0 --port 8000

 Note:
 1. In production, I use gunicorn with multiple workers for greater performance as found in `/backup/server_scripts/gunicorn.service`.
+For using [gunicorn](https://gunicorn.org/), It needs to be installed along with uvicorn as detailed earlier.

 2. GPU can be used in the Machine Learning service if `device=0` used while initializing model in the `main.py`.